Brian-E-Nguyen/Brian-E-Nguyen/README.md

 I have trained over 1,000 students in video game and web development utilizing various programming languages such as HTML, CSS, JavaScript, Lua, and C# Unity

+I will soon transition into a Web Developer role at IdeaBank Marketing.
+This role allows me to work in a team to develop high-quality websites for clients that will not only fulfill but also exceed their expectations

 ### Education

 📚 I am a recent graduate from California State University, Long Beach with a